danieldiasm/Janus-TheGateKeeper/README.md

 Janus is a system for controlling automatic garage doors using bluetooth as configuration interface via serial commands.

 It is a very simple system, with a long and not very well crafted code.
-It was some of my first cool embedded projects back then.
+It was some of my first cool embedded projects back then, when I've started with nicer C++ coding and get better with electronics...

-I keep it here only for historic purposes.
+* I keep it here only for historic purposes. *

 ** This is an old project and it is no longer maintained, I've put this here for you to get and use as is. **